What is the IB?

 IB in Aarhus

-Based in Aarhus, Denmark’s second city, AARHUS GYMNASIUM is part of AARHUS TECH, a broad family of educational programmes in the Aarhus area.
+Based in Aarhus, Denmark’s second biggest city, AARHUS GYMNASIUM is part of AARHUS TECH, a broad family of educational programmes in the Aarhus area.
 AARHUS GYMNASIUM offers the one-year pre-IB and the two-year IB Diploma Programme.
 The Pre-IB is a one-year educational programme, governed by the Danish Ministry of Education, and is for students who require or choose additional schooling before entering the academically challenging two-year IB Diploma Programme.

 At AARHUS GYMNASIUM we pride ourselves on our diversity and the synergy that exists between a truly international environment and Danish educational and cultural traditions.
 Our teachers are subject specialists who all have at least a Master’s degree from university.
 Several of our teachers are IB examiners, others have published subject-specific works and we are proud of the diversity and high standards of our teaching staff.